tan-ad/SignWave/README.md

 ## What it does and how it can be used

 SignWave can take two types of input: audio files and text.
 If an audio file is given, SignWave produces a transcript of the words spoken in the audio file.
 If a text input is given and presents an animation of the transcript in sign language and continues to the next step.
 When a text input is given, the process is bypassed and the program produces an animation of the text in sign language.
 While useful as a sign language equivalent of closed captions, SignWave also extends as an educational tool.
-Those looking to learn sign language can use SpeechToSign to teach themselves how to sign various phrases using both the speech-to-sign and text-to-sign functionalities.
+Those looking to learn sign language can use SignWave to teach themselves how to sign various phrases using both the speech-to-sign and text-to-sign functionalities.

 ## Installation